savonarola/article-elixir-DI-supervisors/article.md

 ### Hardcoded process name registration

-The easiest and most common way is to simply register your processes using global names
+The easiest and most common way is to register your processes using global names

 ```elixir
 defmodule PipelineSupervisor do